 When I was younger, this story baffled me.
-I’d listen to my grandma reading from the children’s Bible and innocently think: “but all they wanted to do was get closer to heaven!”
+I’d listen to my grandma reading from the children’s Bible and innocently think: “but all they wanted to do was be closer to heaven!”
 My mind often went that direction again as I reread it when I got older.
-I didn’t take time to think further into it until a couple of years ago, the Holy Spirit stopped me in my reading tracks.
+I didn’t take time to think further into it until about two years ago when the Holy Spirit stopped me in my reading tracks.

-At the beginning of every year, we’re all somewhat on the same page – with an everyday speech.
+At the beginning of every year, we’re all somewhat on the same page:

 New Year, New Me!